Ethern-Myth/py-em-node/README.md

 Executes the specified Python script based on the provided script name.

 - `script`: Name of the script to execute.

-### installPython(packageManager?: string): Promise<string>

-Installs Python using the specified package manager.

-- `packageManager`: Optional parameter specifying the package manager to use for Python installation.
-If not provided, `npm` will be used by default.

 ### readConfig(): Config